Transgender history: Itelmens of Siberia

-Among the Itelmens of Siberia, a third gender category of the koekchuch was recorded in the 18th and 19th centuries, for people assigned male gender at birth but who dressed as women did.
+Among the Itelmens of Siberia, a third-gender category of the koekchuch was recorded in the 18th and 19th centuries, for people assigned male gender at birth who dressed as women.

 Soviet Union

-According to historians Dan Healey and Francesca Stella, scholarship on trans identities in the Soviet Union has been fragmentary and that "a comprehensive history of the Soviet transsexual is needed."
+According to historians Dan Healey and Francesca Stella, scholarship on trans identities in the Soviet Union has been fragmentary, and that "a comprehensive history of the Soviet transsexual is needed."

 Following the revolutions of 1917, LGBT rights in the Soviet Union expanded greatly, including a greater awareness of gender diversity.
 Nikolai Koltsov, director of the Institute of Experimental Biology, stated that there was "an infinite quantity of intermediate sexes," and Evgenii Fedorovich M., a State Political Directorate employee who had been born Evgeniia Fedorovna M. and who presented as a man, stated that "people live among us who do not fit neither the one nor the other gender" who "will begin to feel a sense of responsibility before society and become useful to it only when that society stops oppressing them and strangling them due to its lack of consciousness and its petty-bourgeois barbarity."
-(Note: More on this at Russian Wikipedia, at: Same-sex marriage in Russia#History of attempts to recognize same-sex families in Russia.)
 In 1929, the People's Commissariat for Health organised a conference on "transvestites," including discussions about people seeking to change sexes and culminating in a resolution calling for same-sex marriage to be officially recognised.
 Much of the relative openness of the 1920s was reversed in the 1930s under Joseph Stalin, including the re-criminalisation of homosexuality in 1933.

-In 1961, an interview with a trans woman was featured in the press where she recounted the abuse she faced from doctors, including being diagnosed with paranoid schizophrenia and being physically beaten.
+In 1961, an interview with a trans woman was featured in the press, where she recounted the abuse she faced from doctors, including being diagnosed with paranoid schizophrenia and being physically beaten.

 In 1968, in the Latvian Soviet Socialist Republic, surgeon Viktors Kalnbērzs, who had invented a penile implant that had already seen relatively widespread use in the Soviet Union and Europe to treat erectile dysfunction, was approached by a trans man about sex reassignment surgery.
-After the patient underwent consultations with several specialists, including an endocrinologist and a psychiatrist, Kalnberz was able to obtain authorisation from the Latvian Ministry of Health to perform the surgery over the course of 1970 to 1972.
+After the patient underwent consultations with several specialists, including an endocrinologist and a psychiatrist, Kalnberz obtained authorisation from the Latvian Ministry of Health to perform the surgery between 1970 and 1972.
 Kalnberz's actions were subsequently reviewed by a special committee, which found the operation had been medically necessary, but he was formally reprimanded by the Soviet Ministry of Health.

 Spain

-There are records of several 16th-century people in Spain who were raised as girls and subsequently adopted male identities under various circumstances who some historians think were transgender, including Eleno de Céspedes and Catalina de Erauso.
+There are records of several 16th-century people in Spain who were raised as girls and subsequently adopted male identities under various circumstances, who some historians think were transgender, including Eleno de Céspedes and Antonio de Erauso.

-During the Franco era, thousands of trans women and gay men were jailed, and today fight for compensation.
+During the Franco era, thousands of trans women and gay men were jailed, and today they fight for compensation.
 In 2007, a law took effect allowing trans people to change gender markers in documents such as birth certificates and passports without undergoing sterilization and sex reassignment surgery.